prologin/sadm/docs/source/monitoring.rst

 Monitoring services
 -------------------

-Most services come with built-in monitoring and should be monitored as soon as prometheus is started.
+Most SADM services come with built-in monitoring and should be monitored as soon as prometheus is started.

 The following endpoints are availables: